top of page

 • Require employees and volunteers maintain confidentiality of protected client information.

-Announcement: JCCMHFB has made approximately $600,000 available in the form of a grant from the Adult Mental Health Fund (MHF) to be utilized for services during CY2025 and CY2026.
+JCCMHFB will have approximately $TBD available in the form of grants from the Mental Health Fund (MHF) to be utilized for services during a two-year grant cycle CY2027 and CY2028.
+Applications will submitted through the grant management system Foundant.

-• Any questions regarding the RFP shall be submitted via email by February 24, 2025, at 5:00 p.m.
-CST
+• Questions regarding the RFP shall be submitted via email by TBD to Nick Davis, Executive Director, (ndavis@jccmhfb.org).

 Notice: It is the responsibility of the applicant to ensure application(s) arrive via upload to the grant software program, Foundant, before the due date and time.
 Any proposals received after the closing date shall not be considered unless the proposer provides and the board accepts reasons demonstrating good cause for the delay.
 Questions may be submitted via email to the JCCMHFB Executive Director, Nick Davis, via ndavis@jccmhfb.org and/or to the Program Manager, Ashley Schumacher via aschumacher@jccmhfb.org.